Woman gets 12 years for attacking man with baseball bat in Cherokee Co. - NewsBreak

 The assault occurred September 25, 2021, at a Blackburg home, the solicitor’s office said.

 Barnett and the victim were acquaintances, and the assault happened after Barnett became angry.
-She fled the crime scene before deputies arrived.
+She fled the crime scene before deputies arrived.🚨 Queen City News is TRACKING CRIME where you live.
+CLICK HERE

 The victim was taken to the hospital where he was treated for severe injuries, including a brain bleed and broken bones.